HarshadRanganathan/graphql-examples/graphql-js/README.md

+# graphql-js example

+This App utilizes:

+- [graphql-yoga](https://github.com/prisma-labs/graphql-yoga) for fully-featured GraphQL Server with focus on easy setup, performance & great developer experience

+- [Prisma](https://www.prisma.io/) for Simplified & type-safe database access

 ## Pre-requisites

-We are using [Prisma](https://www.prisma.io/) an ORM tool which provides us with a data access layer for resolving our queries to database.
+We are using [Prisma](https://www.prisma.io/) an ORM tool which provides a data access layer for resolving queries to database.

-Here, we will be setting up a prisma server and mysql db with docker.
+Here, we will be setting up a ``prisma server`` and ``mysql db`` with docker.

 Run below command to start the services.